jbenet/ios-ntp/README.md

 Created by Gavin Eadie on Oct 17, 2010

 ### News
+**June 10, 2015:** (version 1.1) I recently discovered a re-entrancy bug when John Grismore brought my attention to inaccuracies in reported network time offsets.
+When a NetAssociation notified the NetClock that it had a new time offset, that event might interrupt the offset averaging that NetClock does causing the averaging to break.

+In fact, this mechanism isn't optimal anyway!
+The notifications that cause offset averaging arrive at NetClock constantly whether the result is used or not.
+We're keeping the NetClock network time offset property up to date whether we need it or not.
+Better would be to perform the averaging only when the offset NetClock property is called for, and that is how ios-ntp now works.

+The API is not changed, so your application should require no changes.

 **February 22, 2015:** Several important changes have been made including one that will be helpful for those who want to get a quick one-time value of the difference between system time and network time.

-Before this change, ios-ntp would use repeated time estimates from a set of 'associations' with time servers, constantly determining the best time by sampling these values.
+Before this change, ios-ntp would use time estimates from a set of NetAssociations (one per time servers), constantly determining the best time by sampling these values.
 This is the model for computers which have a continuous low level task monitoring the time.
-The need for time that iOS apps have is different; they are more likely to want an fast estimate of the time on demand.
-To provide ability to the developer, access has been provided to use the 'associations.'
+Application in iOS often have a different need; they are more likely to want an fast estimate of the time on demand.
+To provide the ability to the developer, access has been provided to use a NetAssociations directly

-An association can now get one measure of the time from one time server so an iOS app can create an association, use it to get the time, and be done.
+An NetAssociation can now be asked for one measure of the time from one time server so an iOS app can create an NetAssociation, use it to get the time, and be done.

 This code operates on 32-bit and 64-bit iOS devices.